redwandipto/blog/_posts/2017-12-07-Decision-Tree-Learning.md

 Lets consider a movie which is from $$Action$$ Genre with rating $$7.2$$ released in year $$1998$$, what will be the preference ?

-Now we can use our decision tree to predict what will be our preference class, and we can clearly see that our preference will be $$NO$$.
+Now we can use our decision tree to predict what will be our preference class, and we can clearly see that our preference will be $$YES$$.

 Choosing the best attribute at each level of the decision tree is important.
 Because this is what will determine how accurately the decision tree is going $$classify$$ the test object.
 Now question arises `How to choose best attribute?` Attributes with homogeneous class distribution is preferred.
 The more homogeneous the attribute is the more preferable it is.
 There are several techniques to choose homogeneous attributes.